CoinFabrik/on-ink-integration-tests/test-cases/default-accounts/README.md

 ## Update on Correcting this Issue

-We essentially copied the account setup in e2e tests to integration tests.
-This implied changing the name of the account Django to Dave and Frank to Ferdie.
-On the other hand, there were two accounts in e2e that did not exist in integration tests, accounts “one” and “two”, we also added these accounts to integration tests.
+Now the integration tests mimic the account setup in e2e tests.
+We changed the name of the accounts "Django" to "Dave" and "Frank" to "Ferdie".
+On the other hand, there were two accounts in e2e that did not exist in integration tests, accounts “one” and “two”.
+We added these accounts to integration tests.

-On the setup of account addresses, we noticed that these differed between integration and e2e environments because the former addresses were hardcoded and the latter were set through a library called `sp_keyring::sr25519::Keyring`.

-In order to ensure that addresses coincide in both environments, we also used this library `sp_keyring::sr25519::Keyring` in the assignment of addresses for integration tests.
+Moreover, since e2e tests were drawing these accounts from the library `sp_keyring::sr25519::Keyring`, we made integration tests depend on the same library in order to account for future changes in this lib.